MichaIng/DietPi-Docs/docs/software/gaming.md

     The GUI will show a 4-digit PIN which you need to enter into the streaming server's UI to finish pairing.
 Then streaming can be started by selecting an available app.

-    You can also quickstart streaming of a specific app from a specific host.
+    You can also quick start streaming of a specific app from a specific host.
 In this simple example the current desktop session of the streaming server is streamed, skipping the Moonlight GUI:

     ```sh
     moonlight-qt stream 192.168.0.1 Desktop